-To further protect your venue, require your clients to take out event liability insurance.
+To further protect your venue, require your clients to take out event insurance.
 While you still need your own insurance, your client’s insurance can help reduce your liability in the event that something goes wrong during their celebrations.

-Are you looking for fast, flexible business insurance?
+Are you looking for fast, flexible small business insurance?
 If you plan to host events exclusively in the summer, you may not want a year-long policy.
 Thimble lets you take out general liability insurance by the hour, day, or month, so that your insurance only operates when your venue is open for business.
 It may seem obvious, but it’s uniquely Thimble.